softprops/hubcat/README.md

 - make assumptions about what you want to do with responses

 In the spirit of dispatch, your interface for responses is a just function.
-It just happens to have the same function signature dispatch uses for handlers of responses: `(com.ning.http.client.Response => T)`
+It just happens to have the same function signature dispatch uses for handlers of responses: `com.ning.http.client.AsyncResponse[T]`

 All builder methods define a method `apply[T](hand: Client.Handler[T]): Promise[T]` so, at any point, you can provide a handler function and get back a dispatch Promise to compose with other promises to process a chain of responses.